PRINCETON BETTER FOR BIRDS PROJECT

 ADVOCATING FOR BIRD-FRIENDLY GLASS

 We are collaborating with the Princeton Birding Society, the Office of Sustainability, Princeton University Facilities, and the Office of Capital Projects to develop updated guidelines that will encourage the use of bird-friendly glass in future Princeton buildings.
-With the CST, we are sponsoring a campus-wide contest in Fall/Winter 2023 in which students can create their own bird-friendly decals for glass windows in one of Princeton’s new residential colleges.
+With the CST, we are sponsoring a campus-wide contest (details below) in which students can create their own bird-friendly decals for glass windows in three locations on Princeton’s campus.
 These efforts will help protect migrating birds, like the Blackburnian Warbler shown at right.

 BirDiversity ART EXHIBITION: